tonyx/sharpinoBlazor/README.md

 # sharpinoBlazor

+The classic blazor app based on a template that includes user registration is modified so that a shadow copy of the Asp.net identity users is stored in the sharpino_recordstore database Not so pretty but it works.

+Key points:
+1. C# Blazor user interface with Asp.net identity and event sourced users
+2. F# Sharpino based event sourcing
+3. Async call from any .razor page to the RecordStore.fs app via dependency injection (singleton)

 when a user is added then the equivalent user is created also as a sharpino event sourced object.

 Note: